 Your construction manager will be busy during this phase with his own set of key tasks.
 His services performed during the preconstruction phase focus on retention of the complete professional team, retention of the general contractor, developing a total project budget and overall schedule, risk management, contracts & insurance and other project organizational business.
 A professional construction manager’s expertise is essential in developing a well-managed professional team.
 The construction manager generally takes responsibility for budget, contracts, risk management and management of the team to meet overall design milestones, while the project architect manages the professional team for design and technical coordination between engineering disciplines.

 Your construction manager will provide guidance on defining processes for the management and successful execution of the construction project.
 Stonemark often recommends retaining a general contractor for preconstruction services in order to provide constructability expertise to the professional team as the design evolves.
 The contractor prepares several cost estimates during preconstruction as a tried and true approach in the industry that yields superior results over the “hard bid” model.
-The general contractor’s input on construction costs and schedule should be incorporated in the developing total project budget and critical path schedule.
+The general contractor’s input on construction costs and schedule should be incorporated in the developing of the total construction project budget and critical path schedule.
 This approach to budget and schedule is an improvement to the change order process later in construction as there will be less opportunity for change orders and budget increases to occur.
 Through it all, your construction manager will ensure effective communication between project team members.

 3. Construction Phase